 My husband usually does any of the painting that needs to be done in our home.
 God Bless Him.

-He painted the bedroom with AFM Safecoat Transitional Primer, then we topped with a different brand of no-VOC paint.
-A no-VOC paint from a different brand could technically have other chemicals and emissions.
-I do not know if this brand did or did not.
+A no-VOC paint from a different brand could technically have other chemicals and emissions (it’s complicated, I know).
+I do not know if the brand that I used did or did not.
+But we weren’t prepared to order AFM Safecoat paint, too.

 When we went to paint the bathroom of our RV, my husband did not want to use the AFM Safecoat Primer simply because he got so sick the first time.
 I couldn’t argue.